Element Six: History

 Sir Ernest Oppenheimer formed Industrial Distributors in 1946, the first entity to focus on the industrial uses of natural diamond.

 In 1956 it was decided that De Beers should make a concerted effort to produce synthetic diamond and, in response, a research group, called the Adamant Research Laboratory, was established and housed as a subdivision of the laboratory.
-Two years later, after intensive research into high-pressure and temperature techniques, a team led by Dr Jan Custers and Dr Henry Dyer produced successful results.
+Two years later, after intensive research into high-pressure and temperature techniques, a team led by Jan Custers and Henry Dyer produced successful results.

 Their success in the synthesis of diamonds was announced to the world in 1959 by Harry Oppenheimer.
 A full-scale plant to produce synthetic industrial diamonds commercially started operation in Springs, Gauteng, in 1961, followed by a second plant in Shannon, County Clare, in May 1963.
 These two developments gave birth to the De Beers Industrial Diamonds group.

 By the 1960s, the company was offering a range of diamond grit products that was followed by nickel and coated diamond materials plus grinding products based on cubic boron nitride.

 The company acquired a manor house in Sunninghill, Berkshire, called Charters in 1975 and used it as a research and technical support centre.
 Charters was sold in 2002 to a residential developer.

 In 1992, breakthroughs in chemical vapour deposition technology opened the opportunity to synthesize diamond films and a new raft of application areas became possible.

 The De Beers Industrial Diamond Division acquired the super-abrasive distribution business from company Ernst Winter in Germany in 1996, as well as Winter“s joint ventures in other countries.

-A new diamond research laboratory was officially opened in Springs, Gauteng, by South African President Thabo Mbeki on November 1, 2001.
+A new diamond research laboratory was officially opened in Springs, Gauteng, by South African President Thabo Mbeki on 1 November 2001.

 In 2002, the company changed its name to Element Six.

-The acquisition of a majority of the shareholding of OJSC "Poltava Diamond Plant", a Ukrainian diamond synthesis plant which produces resin bond synthetic diamond was announced on April 3, 2006.
+The acquisition of a majority of the shareholding of OJSC "Poltava Diamond Plant", a Ukrainian diamond synthesis plant which produces resin bond synthetic diamond was announced on 3 April 2006.

-On April 19, 2006, Element Six opened its first manufacturing site in Asia in Suzhou, China, for the production of specialized type of synthetic diamond for internal use in the manufacturing of polycrystalline products.
+On 19 April 2006, Element Six opened its first manufacturing site in Asia in Suzhou, China, for the production of specialized type of synthetic diamond for internal use in the manufacturing of polycrystalline products.

 Element Six purchased Barat Carbide, the former hard materials group of Boart Longyear in 2007 and expanded its product portfolio to include tungsten carbide parts for soft rock mining tools or as wear parts.

 In December 2012, Element Six announced that it has acquired US-based Megadiamond's cutting tool business from Schlumberger to become the largest supplier of abrasive supermaterials for the Automotive and Aerospace sectors.

 In 2012, Element Six announced to build a Global Innovation Centre near Oxford in the United Kingdom, which was opened in 2013.